Palacios High School Nurse

-- Varicella (chicken pox): Kindergarten through fourth grade and seventh grade through eleventh grade students are required to have two doses with the first dose received on or after the first birthday or have on file a written statement from a parent/guardian or physician showing date of illness.
+- Varicella (chicken pox): Kindergarten through fifth grade and seventh grade through twelfth grade students are required to have two doses with the first dose received on or after the first birthday or have on file a written statement from a parent/guardian or physician showing date of illness.
 For all other grades, one dose on or after the first birthday or a written statement from parent/guardian or physician showing date of illness is required.
 (Two doses are required if the child was thirteen years of age or older at the time the first dose of vaccine was given.)
-For the following school year (2014-2015), 5th and 12th graders must also have received two doses of the varicella vaccine.
+For the following school year (2015-2016), all students must have received two doses of the varicella vaccine.

-- Hepatitis A (Hep A): Kindergarten through fourth grade students are required to have two doses with the first dose received on or after the first birthday.
-For the following school year (2014-2015), students in fifth grade will also be required to have received two doses of the Hepatitis A vaccine.
+- Hepatitis A (Hep A): Kindergarten through fifth grade students are required to have two doses with the first dose received on or after the first birthday.
+For the following school year (2015-2016), students in sixth grade will also be required to have received two doses of the Hepatitis A vaccine.

 - TB skin test with documented results (District requirement) must be given after 2nd birthday and repeated if moving here from another state or country.

 The Texas Dept. of Health has decreed that all new students entering the school system must have their shots up to date or on schedule within 30 days of entering school.